 I saw this pot in a William-Sonoma email some years ago and became immediately smitten.
 I vastly prefer wider, low-walled cooking vessels, and knew that the 3 1/2 Qt would be the perfect size.
 This pot is just gorgeous, and you’ll see it in almost all of my soup photos since 2019.

-Also, there is a sparkly Midnight Blue color that I’m absolutely swooning over, and if I ever come up with a reasonable justification for another Dutch oven, I’m going to jump on it immediately.
+Also, there’s a gorgeous burgundy color that I’m absolutely swooning over, and if I ever come up with a reasonable justification for another Dutch oven, I’m going to jump on it immediately.

 T-fal Ultimate Hard Anodized Scratch-Resistant Titanium Nonstick Fry Pan (Amazon)